 I just finished Nietzsche's "Zarathustra", and will try to blog on it "soon", but the hubris is so thick it makes you really wonder about divine justice ... from Wikipedia.

 In 1889, at age 44, he suffered a collapse and a complete loss of his mental faculties.
-He lived his remaining years in the care of his mother (until her death in 1897) and then with his sisterElisabeth Förster-Nietzsche, and died in 1900.So Mr "superman", who railed against compassion, was forced to spend the end of his sorry life in the care of his mother.
+He lived his remaining years in the care of his mother (until her death in 1897) and then with his sisterElisabeth Förster-Nietzsche, and died in 1900.So Mr "superman", who railed against compassion, was forced to spend the end of his sorry life in the care of his mother and sister.
 Certainly an intelligent man, but not a wise one.
 Just a little sampling of the kind of "thought" in the linked article.

 Because I am a Christian, I suppose I more easily mock the views of another Christian, like Dan Patrick, toward my homosexuality, than I would mock a Muslim.
 But the wider problem with the Abrahamic religions remains: How will the new sexual freedoms of the West meet the religious conservatism of the East, especially as immigration has made distinctions between West and East moot in West Detroit or East London?"I am a Christian" ... but I mock God and other Christians.
 I am proud to declare myself homosexual in direct opposition to God the Father, God the Son and God the Holy Spirit, but I seek no forgiveness.
 No, "the problem" is with the "Abrahamic religions"!
 What will happen to these "sexual freedoms"?
 They will surely die -- with the Western civilization that spurned both the law of God and the law of survival of the fittest.
 Oh, and as for the author of the article?
 Well, God will be the judge of that.